EvidenZ Hits Market Capitalization of $5.80 Million (BCDT)

-EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on December 5th.
-Over the last seven days, EvidenZ has traded 15.4% lower against the U.S. dollar.
-EvidenZ has a market cap of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
-One EvidenZ coin can currently be bought for about $0.15 or 0.00000475 BTC on exchanges.
+EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the US dollar during the 24 hour period ending at 8:00 AM Eastern on December 12th.
+EvidenZ has a total market cap of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+Over the last seven days, EvidenZ has traded 15.4% lower against the US dollar.
+One EvidenZ coin can now be purchased for approximately $0.15 or 0.00000475 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.